RIAPS/riaps-pycom/src/riaps/fabfile/README.md

-# Fabric File for Handling Multiple BBB Setup
+# Fabric File for Handling Multiple RIAPS Nodes Setup
-The **riaps_fab** script provides tools for configuring and controlling multiple BBBs.
-This can be used with large or small clusters (even a single one) of BBBs.
+The **riaps_fab** script provides tools for configuring and controlling multiple RIAPS nodes.
+This can be used with large or small clusters (even a single one) of RIAPS nodes.
 This section explains the tools available and how to use them.

 - To utilize the fabric tool, type the following with the command name desired.
 If you do not know the command name, just type something for a command name and help information will be provided
 ```